 Sounds great, but how do you craft a SMART goal?
 Let’s say your overarching business goal is to grow your business’ social media marketing efforts.
 Here’s what a SMART goal for that would look like:

 “I will increase my social media usage to gain a bigger footprint online.
-Through my channels, I will post at least four times a week in 2018—providing relevant, helpful content to my audience to better help them achieve their goals.
+Through my channels, I will post at least four times a week this year—providing relevant, helpful content to my audience to better help them achieve their goals.
 With this increased social media usage, I hope to increase my followers by 30%.”